A2Amir/Extended-Kalman-Filter-for-Sensor-Fusion-Radar-and-Lidar/README.md

 *	You will use the measurement values and timestamp in your Kalman filter algorithm.
 Ground truth, which represents the actual path the bicycle took, is for calculating root mean squared error.

 2. Reading in the Data

+*	It provided code that will read in and parse the data files for you.
+This code is in the main.cpp file.
+The main.cpp file creates instances of a MeasurementPackage.

+*	If you look inside 'main.cpp', you will see code like: